okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook-new-draft/main/index.md

 1. Click **Remix your own**.
 1. Click **Share**.
 1. In the **Live site** field, click the copy icon.
 This is your external service URL.
 Make a note of it as you need it later.
 1. Click **Logs**.
-If you see a "Your app is listening on port {XXXX}" message, the app is live and ready to receive Okta requests.
+If you see the following message, "Your app is listening on port {XXXX}", the app is live and ready to receive Okta requests.

 In the following code, the external service responds to Okta indicating whether to accept the end user's self-registration.
 The response returns a `commands` object in the body of the HTTPS response.
 This object contains specific syntax that indicates whether the user is allowed or denied self-registration.